PLSysSec/cse291-fall16/content/assignments/lio.md

 +++

-Please answer any 2 from the following list.
+Please answer any 2 questions from the following list.
 We will discuss all of them in class.

 1. LIO has a notion of clearance.
 Why?
 What is the purpose of clearance at a high level?